o3de/o3de.org/content/docs/atom-guide/look-dev/six-point-lighting-tutorial.md

       }
       ```

-3. Great, now work on `GetDiffuseLighting()`.
+3. Edit `GetDiffuseLighting()` and write a helper function.

    Diffuse lighting simulates how light from an incoming direction scatters.
 Six-point lighting should use diffuse lighting, since the shaders should take light's direction and apply it to figure out the light map.

-   1. Before you edit `GetDiffuseLighting()`, write a helper function to compute the light map (adapted from the technique described in [this post](https://realtimevfx.com/t/smoke-lighting-and-texture-re-usability-in-skull-bones/5339)).
+   1. Write a helper function to compute the light map.

       First, convert the direction of the light to tangent space.
 Then, choose the correct horizontal, vertical, and depth side according to the light direction.
 Finally, find the overall intensity of the light.